matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/README.md

 For reasons related to caches and locks, ODL will often work a first time, for a given installation, but not a second time for the *same* installation in the same directory.

-When that happens, or as a matter of general practice, you should delete the distribution directory in ~, and create a new directory by untaring the downloaded bundle, OR to rebuild the distribution in the local git repo, using these commands:
+When that happens, or as a matter of general practice, you should delete the distribution directory, i.e. `rm -rf $ODL_DIR`, and create a new directory by untaring the downloaded bundle, OR to rebuild the distribution in the local git repo, using these commands:

 ```bash
  $ cd